folio-org/mod-finc-config/README.md

 This module can harvest holding files from the *Elektronische Zeitschriftenbibliothek (EZB)* periodically.

 The harvester will run each night at 1am automatically.
+In order to activate automatic harvesting for a certain tenant/library you need to define a filter called *EZB holdings* in finc-select.
+This filter needs to have a file called *EZB file*.
+In addition, EZB credentials need to be defined for the same tenant.

+With this, the harvesting works as follows: The harvester fetches the EZB credentials of each tenant and will harvest the holding file the tenants from the EZB.
+It will compare the downloaded holding file with the file called *EZB file* of the filter *EZB holdings*.
+If both files differ, the *EZB file* will be updated by the downloaded one.
+If the files are equal, nothing will be done.

-It fetches the defined EZB credentials and will harvest the holding file for the libraries with defined credentials.
-Thus, to activate harvesting of holding files you need to define credentials for certain libraries.
+Thus, to activate harvesting of holding files you need to define ezb credentials and add a filter called *EZB holdings* with a file called *EZB file*.